EMR and other First Responder Certifications

 In most states, those who wish to become a certified AEMT must have their EMT certification before entering the AEMT program.
 AEMT courses are approximately 150-250 hours and provide training in basic and limited advanced life support skills and transportation for people who are sick and injured.

-AEMT students must also complete clinical training in a hospital and do an internship on an ambulance with a preceptor or training officer.
+AEMT students must also complete clinical training in a hospital and intern on an ambulance with a preceptor or training officer.
 With the additional training, AEMTs can perform basic and advanced interventions, such as starting intravenous lines and administering certain medications, with basic and advanced equipment generally found on ambulances.

 Paramedic

-The most advanced of all first responders, Paramedics complete approximately 1,000 hours of courses that train on advanced life support skills, including intravenous therapy, intubation, and the administration of lifesaving medications.
-In addition to the didactic portion of the course, paramedic students must complete clinical training in a hospital and an internship on an ambulance with a preceptor or training officer who evaluates them.
+The most advanced first responders, Paramedics, complete approximately 1,000 hours of courses that train on advanced life support skills, including intravenous therapy, intubation, and administering lifesaving medications.
+In addition to the didactic portion of the course, paramedic students must complete clinical training in a hospital and an internship in an ambulance with a preceptor or training officer who evaluates them.

-Paramedics have complex skills and knowledge to provide quality medical care in the prehospital setting and are trained to use all basic and advanced equipment on the ambulance.
-Besides working on an ambulance, other job opportunities for Paramedics include working as a Firefighter-Paramedic or a Helicopter Flight Medic.
+Paramedics have complex skills and knowledge to provide quality medical care in the prehospital setting and are trained to use all basic and advanced equipment in the ambulance.
+Besides working in an ambulance, other job opportunities for Paramedics include working as a Firefighter-Paramedic or a Helicopter Flight Medic.

 Why these certification distinctions are important

-The National Registry provides a uniform, valid process that assesses the skills and knowledge required by EMS professionals to competently practice throughout their careers.
-The NREMT maintains a registry of certified individuals in each of their four certification programs, including:
+The National Registry provides a uniform, valid process that assesses the skills and knowledge required by EMS professionals to practice competently throughout their careers.
+The NREMT maintains a registry of certified individuals in each of its four certification programs, including:

 • Emergency Medical Responder (EMR)